 Students deserve to be on a campus where they feel safe and free to be who they are in every context-whether in the classroom, in their social life, or while competing for their school.
-Their school's culture and policies will impact their experiences, and students should remember this throughout the application process.
+The school's culture and policies will significantly impact their experiences, and students should keep this in mind throughout the application process.